We predict it with varying degrees of success, feel under it, put the

 advertising, Masters says.
 Another 20 percent is derived from custom

-feeds for the likes of Google, American Express, The Associated Press,
+feeds for the likes of Google, American Express,

 and over 1,000 newspapers.
 Another five percent comes from print